sorakim-lab/sop-cognitive-friction-pilot/README.md

 ## Key Findings

+Based on the 400 naturally occurring sentences:

-- Conditional branching is the most prevalent friction feature (33.8% of sentences)
+- Conditional branching is the most prevalent friction feature (26.2% of sentences)
+- Discretionary qualifiers and cross-references appear at comparable rates (~13.2% and ~11.8%)
+- Exception structures are less frequent (1.5%) but organizationally consequential
-- Structurally compounded judgment demands concentrate in a smaller subset of sentences (10.6% with friction score ≥ 2)
+- Structurally compounded judgment demands concentrate in a smaller subset of sentences (7.0% with friction score ≥ 2)
-- Non-zero friction appears consistently across all source categories — including naturally occurring procedural documentation
+- Non-zero friction appears consistently across all three source categories (BSL3: M=0.47, WHO: M=0.50, chemical: M=0.60)
 - Robustness analysis on 400 naturally occurring sentences confirms that core distributional patterns hold independently of the synthetic subset

 ---